viper3400/FileSync/README.md

 # FileSync

-* Very basic implementation of .Net GoogleDriveAPI v3.
-* Uploads a single file to Google Drive cloud storage.
-* Using a Google service account (https://developers.google.com/api-client-library/dotnet/get_started#service-accounts)
-* Grants permission to this file to another Google Drive account.
+FileSync is very basic implementation of .Net GoogleDriveAPI v3.
+It Uploads a single file to Google Drive cloud storage, using a Google [service account](https://developers.google.com/api-client-library/dotnet/get_started#service-accounts).
+It grants permission to this file to another Google Drive account.

 ## Usage